MailVault is available for Microsoft Windows and Linux.

 The system requirements obviously depend on multiple factors, the most important being the volume of email you expect to archive, especially on an ongoing routine basis.
 Storage space would also depend on how long you wish to retain the email.

-For most organizations, a modern machine, with 4 GB of RAM (out of which MailVault will use 512MB – 1 GB) should be adequate.
-Larger companies, or if the volume of email is significantly large are better served by 8 – 16 GB of RAM.
+For small companies, a modern machine, with 4 GB of RAM (out of which MailVault will use 512MB – 1 GB) should be adequate.
+Larger organizations, or if the volume of email is significantly large are better served by 8 – 16 GB of RAM.
 If you are a large organization with thousands of users and would like us to help you size your system requirements, or if you have simply have specific queries, please get in touch with us.

 This is a completely self-contained installable (no prerequisites required), and should work on all Windows Desktop Editions (Windows XP onwards), and all Windows Server Editions (Windows Server 2003 onwards).